ESP32DE/Boot-Linux-ESP32-RiscV-Playground/SoM/ESP32P4_ESP32C6/readme.md

   - **Architecture:** The ESP32-C6 is built on a single-core RISC-V architecture, providing a balance of performance and power efficiency.
   - **Wi-Fi 6 Support:** This module supports the latest Wi-Fi 6 standard, ensuring faster data rates and improved network efficiency.
   - **Enhanced Security:** Integrated security features help safeguard data and communication in IoT applications.
+  - ESP32-C6 is Espressif’s first Wi-Fi 6 SoC integrating 2.4 GHz Wi-Fi 6, Bluetooth 5 (LE) and the 802.15.4 protocol.
+ESP32-C6 achieves an industry-leading RF performance, with reliable security features and multiple memory resources for IoT products.
+It consists of a high-performance (HP) 32-bit RISC-V processor, which can be clocked up to 160 MHz, and a low-power (LP) 32-bit RISC-V processor, which can be clocked up to 20 MHz.
+It has a 320KB ROM, a 512KB SRAM, and works with external flash.
+It comes with 30 (QFN40) or 22 (QFN32) programmable GPIOs, with support for SPI, UART, I2C, I2S, RMT, TWAI, PWM, SDIO, Motor Control PWM.
+It also packs a 12-bit ADC and a temperature sensor.

 ## Applications